sanchitdilipjain/aws-glue-databrew/docs/index.md

        <img src="images/image8.png" class="inline"/>

-       **Note:** This role name should match to the one we deployed via Cloudformation in the prerequisite section
+       **Note:** This role name should match the one we deployed via Cloudformation in the prerequisite section

     9. Select Create project

        <img src="images/image9.png" class="inline"/>

-- Step 2.2 : Exploring the dataset
+- Step 2.2: Exploring the dataset

     1. After the project has been configured, we will be presented with the Grid view.
-In this view the data is shown in tabular format
+In this view, the data is shown in tabular format

        <img src="images/image10.png" class="inline"/>

-       The Grid view present Columns in the dataset, different Data type of each column, Summary of the range of values that have been found and Statistical distribution for numerical columns
+       The Grid view presents Columns in the dataset, different Data type of each column,a Summary of the range of values that have been found, and Statistical distribution for numerical columns

-    2. Select on the Schema tab.
+    2. Select the Schema tab.
 In this view, you will be presented with statistics about the data values in each column.

        <img src="images/image11.png" class="inline"/>

-       The Schema view present the checkbox next to a column to view the summary of statistics for the column values, Toggle on/off the columns, Rename columns, Change the data type of columns and Rearrange the column order
+       The Schema view presents the checkbox next to a column to view the summary of statistics for the column values, Toggle on/off the columns, Rename columns, Change the data type of columns and Rearrange the column order

-    3. Select on the Profile tab.
+    3. Select the Profile tab.
 In this view, you can run a data profile job to examine and collect statistical summaries about the data

         - Select Run data profile